robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''

-An alternative way to specify explicit argument types is using the `robot.api.deco.keyword` decorator.
+An alternative way to specify explicit argument types is using the `@keyword decorator`_.
 Starting from Robot Framework 3.1, it accepts an optional `types` argument that can be used to specify argument types either as a dictionary mapping argument names to types or as a list mapping arguments to types based on position.
 These approaches are shown below implementing the same keyword as in earlier examples:

 .. sourcecode:: python

+  from robot.api.deco import keyword

   @keyword(types={'count': int, 'case_insensitive': bool})
   def example_keyword(count, case_insensitive=True):